 We write $D_{\nu_l}(\ul x,t):=\sum_{p=1}^{k_l}(F_p^l(g_t\pi_l(\ul x))- \int F_p^l(g_t\pi_l(\ul x))d \nu_l)=\sum_{p=1}^{k_l} D_{\nu_l}(\ul x,t;p)$.
 As in the proof of Lemma \ref{keylemma}, we have

 which in turns shows that

 and therefore concludes the proof of the lemma. \end{proof}

-Based on the result of Lemma \ref{s comparison}, we can freely replace $s_l$ in \eqref{Lindeberg} and \eqref{LCLT} by $s_l'$ or $s_l''$.
+Applying Lemma \ref{s comparison}, we can freely replace $s_l$ in \eqref{Lindeberg} and \eqref{LCLT} by $s_l'$ or $s_l''$.
 Although this is not used in proving Theorem \ref{main}, it allows us to reinterpret the conclusion.
-We also observe that, in the conclusion, one can easily see that terms of the form $\int F( \cdot, k_l(C_lT_l+M)) d \nu_l$ can be replaced with $k_l(C_lT_l+M) \int f d \nu_l$
+We also observe that, in the conclusion, one can easily see that terms of the form $\int F( \cdot, k_l(C_lT_l+M)) d \nu_l$ can be replaced with $k_l(C_lT_l+M) \int f d \nu_l$.

 We now prove the following statement where we compare the average of $F$ along the orbit segment of $v$ over the time interval $[0, k_l(C_lT_l+M)]$ to its average over the sum of the time intervals $[t_p, t_p+Q_lT_l]$. \begin{lemma} For each $l\geq 2$, define the functions